rust-lang/rfcs/text/0000-tuple-cons-cell.md

 The main problem with implementing this RFC is the question of representation.
 At the memory level, in current Rust, there is no guarantee that the representation of an `(a; b)` contains the representation of a `b`.
-The solution proposed here to this problem is two-fold.
+The solution proposed here is two-fold.
 First, we allow types to have separate stride and size as per RFC issue #1397.
 Secondly, we layout tuples in reverse order.
 Under this scheme, the tuple `(A, B, C) : (u16, u16, u32)` would be represented as

 ```
 ------------------------------------------------